Outburn-IL/fume-community/docs/getting-started.md

 ## API instructions:
 POST to the base address of the server a JSON object with input data in 'input' and a mapping (as string) in 'fume'.
 If you have a FHIR server, you can store mappings as StructureMap resources (see an example in the root of the project).
-When the server initializes, all the mapping found on the server become an endpoint where you can just POST the input data and recieve the results.
+When the FUME server initializes, all the mappings found on the FHIR server become an endpoint where you can just POST the input data and recieve the results.
 The endpoint is in the pattern [FUME Server]/Mapping/[StructureMap ID].

 # Deployment